NuttyTrains/NuttyTrains.github.io/README.md

 ### v.1541: 'NT Santa Tracker'
 It is live!
 The NT Santa Tracker is now finally complete!
 Xi 4 is now also complete, along with most of Sampi 7 and some of ∮1dx.
 The NT Advent Calendar is almost finished as we count down to Christmas.
 Merry Christmas from all of us at Nutty Trains, and a Happy 2022!
 Let the nuttiness continue!

+### v.1603: 'Next train staaping Camborrrne is NTCI 2, me loverr!'
+Well this has been a while.
+James' remaining diss work and Matthew's will to live are both almost 0 as we enter March.
+It has been a fairly quiet period for NT.
+Too much drowning to do much else.
+KX has now been started, and Koppa 8, Sampi 7, Digamma 2 and Koppa 9 are now all complete!
+We are now gearing up once more for a flurry of adventures; Koppa 11, NT Orphan 1 and ∮2dy.
+It is showtime as usual on all the main bits of the website, except we now introduce to the world the NT Orphanage, for all the lost little adventures that have no fwiends.
+We actually have some real content on our youtube channel too for the first time in months - go and check that out!
+Otherwise, stay tuned for our Holy Trinity of Easter adventures, and don't forget that <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ">Crossrail is opening soon!</a>